nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

   having a 12.8% chance versus a 9.2% chance gives you a markedly different feeling about the game.
 If you :ref:`compare that to the 8 point shift graph
   <what-an-8-point-shift-looks-like>`, here the percent chance is about 34% for a top
-  10 team to comeback 15 or more against a bottom ten team over the last 8 years.
+  10 team to come back 15 or more against a bottom ten team over the last 8 years.
 That is dramatic and would warrant the kind of talk of "a 15 point lead doesn't matter anymore".